Net Unrealized Profit / Loss

 TL;DR

-A 0-centred read on Bitcoin’s aggregate paper profit.
-Positive values say the network is holding more in paper gains than in cost basis; negative values say the opposite.
+Aggregate paper profit as a fraction of market cap: (Market Cap − Realized Cap) / Market Cap.
+Positive means the network holds more unrealised gain than cost basis; negative means the average coin is underwater.
 Five named bands — capitulation, hope, optimism, belief, euphoria — carve up the range.

 Net Unrealized Profit/Loss plots the gap between Bitcoin’s market cap and its realized cap, expressed as a fraction of market cap.
-The five coloured bands overlay are the cycle-watcher convention: deep teal at the bottom (Capitulation, NUPL < 0), warming through Hope/Fear, Optimism/Anxiety, Belief/Denial, and rust at the top (Euphoria/Greed, NUPL > 0.75).
-The line is bounded above by 1 and below by −1.
+The five coloured bands overlaid on the line are cycle-watcher convention: deep teal at the bottom (Capitulation, NUPL < 0), warming through Hope/Fear, Optimism/Anxiety, Belief/Denial, and rust at the top (Euphoria/Greed, NUPL > 0.75).
+Structurally the line is bounded above by +1 — the series opens near +1.00 in 2009 — but it has no symmetric floor: as market cap falls toward and below realized cap, NUPL can print under −1, as it did in the 2011 crash with a low near −1.5.
+Since 2012, though, the working range has been far narrower than the theoretical one, which is why the band thresholds were drawn where they are.

-Today’s reading is +0.291, placing the network in the Optimism / Anxiety band.
-Spot is $78,199.03; realized cap currently sits at 70.9% of market cap.
-The spot figure auto-refreshes a few times a day in the browser; NUPL itself is recomputed nightly.
+Today’s reading is +0.169, placing the network in the Hope / Fear band.
+Spot is $65,837.03; realized cap currently sits at 83.1% of market cap, which is the cost-basis cushion the network is carrying above water.

 NUPL = (Market Cap − Realized Cap) / Market Cap